nicholascok/CHX/README.md

   | ctrl + page up | switches to subsequent instance |
   | ctrl + page down | switches to previous instance |

+  Note: HJKL also work in place of the arrow keys. in lite versions of CHX, HJKL must be used for selecting, and arrow keys work as the ctrl versions do here.

   | Command Mode Keybindings     |                |
   |:-----------------------------|:---------------|
   | **Keybinding**               | **Decription** |